Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Applications

 We define the nonlocal total variation of $u\in L^1(\Omega)$:

 One can check easily (see also \cite[Proposition 3.13]{bungert2022geometry} for $L^\infty$-functions) that $\TV_\eps$ satisfies the generalized coarea formula

-For any integrable function, there are only countably many values of $t$ such that level-sets $\mathcal{L}^d(\{u=t\})$ have positive mass.
+For any integrable function, the measure of the set of values $t$ such that level-sets $\{u=t\}$ have positive mass is zero.
 Consequently, as definition \labelcref{eq:nonlocal_perimeter} is invariant under modification by null-sets, we may rewrite this as

 This motivates us to define a limiting version of this total variation as

 which is identified as the Gamma-limit of $\TV_\eps$ in the following theorem. \begin{theorem} Under the conditions of \cref{thm:gamma} it holds